 After much of my career in the fast paced fashion industry, I have spent a lot of time dividing myself between the office and working remotely, so here are my top tips to help you create the perfect home office set-up with an extra dose of calm.

 First thing’s first, choose a quiet, practical space in the home to work from, whether that be a corner of the living room or the spare bedroom.
 By designating a work area you’ll find it a lot easier to separate work and home and create a healthy work/life balance that will do wonders for your mental wellbeing.

 Move your desk closer to a window for that much needed vitamin D to pour in.
 Natural light can help to reduce stress levels and increase your productivity.
 Open the window for a nice oxygen boost of fresh air.

 There’s nothing worse than an untidy work space, but that doesn’t mean we all have to head online to Ikea and spend a small fortune on furniture, make use of things you already have around the home, try using a storage basket or stacking books to make a shelf.

 4. Plant life

 Add a plant or 2 to your home office set up.
 Plants in the workspace really help to create a feeling of well-being.
 A rubber plant or mother-in-law's tongue ‘snake plant’ are great ones to filter out any toxins and clean the air in your home.

-Our sense of smell is the most powerful of all senses, filling your work space with a mood boosting scent to help you stay energised and feel refreshed.
-I like to use NEOM’s Wellbeing Pod Oil Diffuser with the Feel Refreshed Essential Oil Blend.
-If you don’t have a diffuser you can always use an oil burner and tea lights to burn your favourite NEOM Essential Oil Blends to create that much needed calming environment.
+Our sense of smell is the most powerful of all senses, filling your work space with a mood boosting scent to help you create a moment of calm.
+I like to use NEOM’s Wellbeing Pod Oil Diffuser with the Moment Of Calm Essential Oil Blend If you don’t have a diffuser you can always use an oil burner and tea lights to burn your favourite NEOM Essential Oil Blends to create that much needed calming environment.

 6. Wall inspiration